aabbas02/LowRankMatrixCompletion/readme.txt

 - Use the default branch.
 - For a distributed python implementation using AWS EC-2 instances, please contact the author Ahmed Ali Abbasi at email: ahmedabbasi000@gmail.com

-For [2], switch to the branch "robustMtrxCompletion"
+For [2], switch to the branch "robustMtrxCompltn"

 For [3], switch to the branch "withPermutation"